Season’s 1st hurricane aims heavy hit at Mexico tourist zone | WTOP News

 The hurricane center said Agatha could “bring an extremely dangerous storm surge and life-threatening winds.”

-Late Sunday, Agatha had maximum sustained winds of 110 mph (175 kph) — just 1 mph under the threshold for a Category 3, the hurricane center said.
-The storm’s center was about 140 miles (225 kilometers) southwest of Puerto Angel and heading to the northeast at 6 mph (9 kph).
+Early Monday, Agatha had maximum sustained winds of 110 mph (175 kph) — just 1 mph under the threshold for a Category 3, the hurricane center said.
+The storm’s center was about 65 miles (110 kilometers) southwest of Puerto Angel and heading to the northeast at 6 mph (9 kph).

-The civil defense office in Oaxaca said the hurricane’s outer bands were already hitting the coast Sunday.
-The office published photos of fishermen hauling their boats up on beaches to protect them from the storm.
+The civil defense office in Oaxaca published photos Sunday of fishermen hauling their boats up on beaches to protect them from the storm as the initial bands moved over land.

 “The biggest worry here is the wind,” hotel manager Silvia Ranfagni said.